 Your doctor will want to take your medical history and conduct a physical exam.
-Be sure to tell your doctor about any injuries to your neck area.
+Be sure to tell them about any injuries to your neck area.
 Several types of tests can also determine the cause of your wry neck.

 An electromyogram (EMG) measures electrical activity in your muscles.
 It can determine which muscles are affected.

 Imaging tests such as X-rays and MRI scans can also be used to find structural problems that might be causing your symptoms.

 Currently, there’s no way to prevent wry neck.
 However, getting treatment quickly can keep it from becoming worse.

 You can improve congenital forms of wry neck by stretching the neck muscles.
-If started within a few months of birth, this treatment can be very successful.
+If started within a few months of birth, it can be very successful.
 If this or other treatments don’t work, surgery can sometimes correct the problem.

 Your doctor can treat acquired wry neck according to the cause if it’s known.

 Treatments for wry neck include: